iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 I am assigning variable in R as my first R programs.

 ### Assigning Variable and operator in R
- A Variable is a container that stores values.
-An assignment statement set or reset the value store in the storage location(s) denoted by variable name(by Wikipedia).
-The assignment operator is a command that is it telling the computer to assign the text apple to the variable product. we can also assign by `assign('products', ' apple)`.
-We can assign the variable in R in many ways like below.
+ A variable is a container that stores values.
+An assignment statement sets or resets the value stored in the storage location(s) denoted by the variable name (according to Wikipedia).
+The assignment operator is a command that tells the computer to assign the text "apple" to the variable "product."
+We can also assign it using `assign('product', 'apple')`.
+In R, we can assign variables in many ways, as shown below.

 #### Way 1
 ```R